willhaben/willtest/README.md

 interface to the SeleniumRule.
 [WebDriverEventlistener](https://seleniumhq.github.io/selenium/docs/api/java/org/openqa/selenium/support/events/WebDriverEventListener.html)

 There is a simple default implementation ```SeleniumEventListener``` in the log4j module.
-It simple creates a separate logfile (prefix '_action.log') with description of the test steps.
+It simply creates a separate logfile (prefix '_action.log') with a description of the test steps.

 The following test example will produce